tfari/scrapers/read_aloud_collection/README.md

 Although you can run each script separately, its intended use as a group is exemplified on collection_example.py, where many of them are aggregated into a single call to provide some sort of daily information.

-Be advised that calling all of them together takes a few minutes to process, specially the news feeds return too much text.
+Be advised that calling all of them together (as in the example) takes a few minutes to process, specially the news feeds return too much text.

 **Important:**
 * You need to get an API key to use tts_reader.py ([Click here](http://www.voicerss.org/login.aspx)), currency_exchange_data.py ([Click here](https://free.currencyconverterapi.com/free-api-key)), and stock_price.py ([Click here](https://financialmodelingprep.com/login))